UnicodingUnicorn/aws-extender-extended/README.md

 | GS Secret Key     | Your Google account secret key    | True          |
 | Wordlist Filepath | A filepath to a list of filenames | False         |
 | Passive Mode      | Perform passive checks only       | N/A           |

+* Passive Mode has not been implemented yet.

 **Notes:**
 * AWS keys can be obtained from your [AWS Management Console](https://console.aws.amazon.com/iam/home?#/security_credential).
 For Google Cloud, see [the documentation](https://cloud.google.com/storage/docs/migrating#keys).